brookshelley/brookshelley/content/movies.md

 ## 2021 {#2021}

+**Black Christmas**

+The calls are coming from inside the house!
+Margot Kidder is so absurd in this.
+The whole thing is a mess but also a classic that inspired a whole series of slashers.

+**Don’t Look Up**

+The comedy version of contemplating the inevitable death of everyone you know to climate change in the next 10-30 years… So yea!
+Bleak!

+**The Great Outdoors**

+Not the best Hughes, but it had weird moments of charm.

+**Into to the Spiderverse**

+Saw this in theaters, but the rewatch really held-up.
+Absolutely gorgeous animation and a fun story.
+Still by far the best comic book movie.

+**Dr. Strangelove**

+An utterly madcap story of bureaucracy and silliness.
+This is up with Armando Iannucci's work on the absurdity of the US government and our attempts wage endless wars.

+**The Matrix: Resurrection**

+For a movie that had to explain its own existence metatextually, it was pretty fun.

+**Resident Evil: Welcome to Raccoon City**

+I love these goofy movies.
+This is maybe the best video game adaptation?
+It covers the first two games pretty well and has some solid action with decent actors I’ve seen in various Canadian TV shoes.

+**The French Dispatch**

+The first third of this movie I couldn't tell if I found it amusing or entirely up its own ass--probably its both!
+The emotions of this film are refracted too many times to have any real effect, but on the upside the font for the subtitles was nice.
+I haven't seen an Anderson film since Moonrise hit theaters, so perhaps I'm just out of love with his work.
+Timmy Chalet is the most fourteen y/o-looking twenty-five y/o since Schwartzman.
+The final acts was my favorite, mostly because of Wright and Schreiber.

+**The Mummy (2017)**

+None of the fun of the original but some of the action sequences were neat.

+**Lincoln**

+parts of this were great but a lot of it felt like Sorkin nightmare. great hats.

+**The Mummy**

+I haven’t seen this since I was a kid and its still fun.
+Watched to prep to listen to Blank Check.

+**No Man of God**

+I didn’t know much about Bundy before this, and I might not after, but I enjoyed the ride.

+**Dogs Don't Wear Pants**

+It seems like they jumped to breath-play pretty fast in this one.
+I like the portrayal of kink as a way to heal.

+**Boogie Nights**

+Somehow I’d never seen this.
+Every performance is a little more unhinged than the last.
+A delight.

+**Super 8**

+Cloverfield meets the Goonies.
+Underrated fun.

+**Last Night in Soho**

+A fun romp through swingin’ London.

+**Power of the Dog**

+Take that, peach scene.
+This is the fucked-up gay Phantom Thread.
+Damn.
+Amazing soundtrack and just a delightful story.

+**The Feast**

+Just a chill Welsh dinner party.
+Bring the family.

+**Unstuck in Time**

+This hit me like a ton of bricks.
+So good and weird and sad and wonderful.

+**Night Raiders**

+A great anti-imperialist sci-fi with a solid cast.
+It was great to see Cree ritual and language throughout the film.

 **Night Raiders**

 A great anti-imperialist sci-fi with a solid cast.
 It was great to see Cree ritual and language throughout the film.